agugliotta/agugliotta.github.io/_posts/2025-04-24-my-first-post-created-by-a-makefile.md

 To simplify future post and creations I use IA to create a little Makefile to make it easy and let repetitive.

-This is the code for anyone interest:
+Tis is the code for anyone interest:

 {% highlight makefile %}
 # Makefile for Jekyll Content Creation